IanDavenport/IanDavenport/README.md

 Graduated from Code Nation's master coding bootcamp in Manchester at the end of November 2020.

-Caught a very serious case of 'Imposter Syndrome' towards the end of my bootcamp which really knocked my confidence.
+I had a bad case of 'Imposter Syndrome' towards the end of my bootcamp which really knocked my confidence in myself.

-After a break from coding, I'm starting to slowly build myself back up again by re-visiting class videos,reviewing online tutorials etc.
+After a break from coding, I took a three week course at Code Nation and really enjoyed learning again, enhancing my knowledge of HTML & CSS, plus learnt some Python too.

-I'm also learning iOS development and playing with small apps to begin with which will be commited to Git as soon as I'm able.
+This set me off again and presently I'm enhancing my JavaScript knowledge on freeCodeCamp.

 Thanks for stopping by.